"Toy" Magnets Are Dangerous for Children

 Prevention Tips

 - If magnet sets are used in the home, store them in a locked cabinet or box out of reach of children and pets.
-Be sure to discard them safely, too.

-- Choose refrigerator magnets that are large enough they cannot be swallowed or pose a choking hazard to children.
+- Choose refrigerator magnets that are large enough that they cannot be swallowed or pose a choking hazard to children.

 - Avoid the use of magnetic beads as fake body piercings.